Armschlag, poppy village in the Waldviertel

 Mohnkapseln

-On my travels through the world, I have repeatedly encountered places that have saved themselves from economic ruin through surprising ideas and initiatives.
-But a village that has dedicated itself to the poppy seeds was not there until last year when we bought the poppy village Armschlag im Waldviertel in Lower Austria got to know.
-It's really all about poppy seeds!
+On my travels around the world, I have repeatedly encountered places that have saved themselves from economic ruin through surprising ideas and initiatives.
+But a village that has dedicated itself to poppy for this reason was not among them until we visited the poppy village of Armschlag in Waldviertel in Lower Austria There, everything really revolves around poppy seeds!

 At the Mohnwirt you can let yourself get "get married"